-Christopher Bloch is an associate in the International Dispute Resolution Practice Group, based in our Singapore office.
-He represents parties in international arbitration proceedings, with significant experience in the Asia Pacific region.
+Christopher Bloch is a senior associate in the International Dispute Resolution Practice Group, based in our Singapore office.
+He represents parties in international commercial and investment arbitration proceedings across a range of sectors, including the energy, natural resources and telecommunications industries, and has significant experience in the Asia Pacific region.

 Before joining the firm, Christopher was a member of the Secretariat of the Singapore International Arbitration Centre (SIAC).
 At SIAC, he oversaw the administration of approximately 250 international arbitrations proceeding under the SIAC and UNCITRAL Rules related to a broad spectrum of industries, including energy, construction, telecommunications, pharmaceuticals and shipping/shipbuilding.
 He assisted the SIAC Court in the drafting of the 2016 revision to the SIAC Rules, as well as the 2017 SIAC Investment Arbitration Rules.